The House of Belonging

 “And then Betty’d put her hands on hips …” He demonstrated the stance. “‘What does that even mean?’ she’d say.
 ‘Only a pillock never says he’s sorry!’”

 He shook his head, still chuckling.

-“My wife wasn’t a model or rich or anything, but she was so beautiful, and we had the best jokes together.”
+“My wife wasn’t a model or rich or anything, but she was so cute, and we shared the best jokes.”

 He picked up the toy bed, tracing the trails of raw carving.